 All the breathing techniques you have mastered for dealing with the pain results in a very dry mouth.
 Also, if you choose to have gas and air, that can also make your mouth very dry.
 Ensure you stay hydrated.

-7. You likely will not eat
+7. You likely will not eat much

 When that active labour hits you, food will likely be the last thing on your mind.
 Try to eat a meal during the early stages of labour.
 Pre-prepare snacks like fruit or vegetables in bitesize pieces that you can quickly eat in between contractions in active labour to give you energy.